-The Fund employs an indexing investment approach designed to track the performance of the FTSE Global All Cap ex US Index, a float-adjusted market-capitalization-weighted index designed to measure equity market performance of companies located in developed and emerging markets, excluding the United States.
-The FTSE Global All Cap ex US Index includes approximately 8,327 stocks of companies located in 48 markets.
-As of October 31, 2023, the largest markets covered in the Index were Japan, the United Kingdom, China, Canada, France, and Switzerland (which made up approximately 16%, 10%, 8%, 7%, 7%, and 6%, respectively, of the Index's market capitalization).
+The Fund employs an indexing investment approach designed to track the performance of the FTSE Global All Cap ex US Index (the Index), a float-adjusted market-capitalization weighted index designed to measure equity market performance of companies located in developed and emerging markets, excluding the United States.
+As of October 31, 2024, the FTSE Global All Cap ex US Index includes approximately 8,408 stocks of companies located in 47 markets.
+Also as of October 31, 2024, the largest markets covered in the Index were Japan, the United Kingdom, China, Canada, India, France, Taiwan, and Switzerland (which made up approximately 15%, 9%, 8%, 7%, 6%, 6%, 6% and 6%, respectively, of the Index's market capitalization).
 The Fund invests all, or substantially all, of its assets in the common stocks included in its target index.